dm-urievich/GWUNW_GC97/README.md

 <img src='connection.png' width='400'>

 Connect GC97 to UART converter is not a trivial task.
-You can either make custom micro USB cable or solder wires to dedicated pads on the board.
+You can either make a custom micro USB cable or solder wires to dedicated pads on the board.